rocking42/hiveryChallenge/README.md

 2) npm i
 4) to start the project npm run start which will load webpack-dev-server
 ```
 I've tried to go for a simple modular codebase approach to allow it to have the potential to scale from the start.
-Testing is set up but not implemented yet however to run the test suite run npm t and it will go through all tests in the __test__ folder.
+Testing is set up but only at the basic unit level that can be ran with npm t which uses the Jest testing framework.
+Testing is something I want to learn so much more in and only want to push it further from here.

 Thanks for the great challenge!